-LS 47 Trent Sieg 6-3 240 Rookie Rookie enters his first season in the NFL as the team's long snapper after LS Andrew DePaola went down with a knee injury following Week 1...Appeared in 52 games at Colorado State and did not miss a snap in his four-year career.
+Trent Sieg 47 6-3 240 Rookie Rookie enters his first season in the NFL as the team's long snap-per after LS Andrew DePaola went down with a knee injury fol-lowing Week 1...Appeared in 52 games at Colorado State and did not miss a snap in his four-year career.

-K 3 Matt McCrane 5-10 165 Rookie Undrafted rookie enters first year after K Mike Nugent was placed on the Reserve/Injured List following Week 3...Recorded a 29yard game-winning FG in Week 4 against the Browns...Is 4-of-7 on FG attempts and 5-of-5 on PATs.
+Matt McCrane 5-10 165 Rookie Undrafted rookie enters first year after K Mike Nugent was placed on the Reserve/Injured List following Week 3...Recorded a 29-yard game-winning FG in Week 4 against the Browns.

-P 5 Johnny Townsend 6-1 210 Rookie Drafted by the team in the fifth round of the 2018 NFL Draft...Has appeared in all four contests and punted 21 times for 943 yards (44.9 avg.)...Has a net average of 40.2 yards and has pinned opponents inside the 20-yard line four times.
+Johnny Townsend 6-1 210 Rookie Drafted by the team in the fifth round of the 2018 NFL Draft...Has appeared in all four contests and punted 17 times for 746 yards (43.9 avg.)...Has a net average of 40.2 yards and has pinned op-ponents inside the 20-yard line four times.